elliotcm/sizeable/README.md

 For example, if your Sizeable app is deployed to `images.example.com` and you have an image on S3 called `frying-pan.jpg` in the directory `cookware`, provide your users with the URL `http://images.example.com/cookware/frying-pan.jpg`.

-To limit that image to 100px tall by 75px wide while maintaining aspect ratio, you would use `http://images.example.com/cookware/frying-pan.jpg?height=100&width=75`.
+To limit that image to 75px wide by 100px tall while maintaining aspect ratio, you would use `http://images.example.com/cookware/75x100/frying-pan.jpg`.

+You can also specify a bucket in the URL, for example `http://images.example.com/cookware-images/cookware/75x100/frying-pan.jpg`

 All images are cached for 14 days.